Our committees and working parties meet to discuss a range of community issues and projects.

 To achieve and implement the objectives of CivicRisk Mutual Limited to ensure that members of the mutual have access to appropriate insurance coverage and associated services.
 To ensure that CivicRisk Mutual Limited is viable; and to ensure that the Board, Management Committee and any sub-committee operates in accordance with the constitution and rules for the membership period.

-Coastal Management Advisory Committee
+Coastal and Flood Risk Management Advisory Committee

 Staff Representatives